-Legal Aid Foundation of the Tallahassee Bar Association., Inc (850) 222-3292 ext 2 Leon County Court House www.tallahasseebar.org 301 South Monroe St., Suite 108, Tallahassee, FL 32301
+Legal Aid Foundation of the Tallahassee Bar Association., Inc......
+(850) 222-3292 301 South Monroe St., Ste 108, Tallahassee, FL 32301.....legalaidtallahassee.org

-Legal counsel is provided to Leon County residents on civil matters, including wills and guardianship, free of charge to clients whose household income meets certain low-income standards.
+Legal counsel is provided to Leon County residents on civil matters, including wills and guardianship, free of charge to clients whose household income meets certain lowincome standards.
 While there is no fee clients may be responsible for filing fees if applicable.
 Lawyer referrals are available to anyone for a thirty-minute consultation at \$25.

-Legal Services of North Florida, Inc .
-(850) 385-9007 2119 Delta Blvd., Tallahassee, Florida 32303 www.lsnf.org
+Legal Services of North Florida, Inc (850) 385-9007 2119 Delta Blvd., Tallahassee, Florida 32303 lsnf.org